RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ### 7. Transformations

-- During the data ingestion process, transformations and their corresponding transformation_id and ingest_id are established.
-These transformations are directly linked to the dataset_id in the Datasets table.
+- During the data ingestion process, transformations and their corresponding `transformation_id` and `ingest_id` are established.
+These transformations are directly linked to the `dataset_id` in the Datasets table.

-- The transformation_id interacts with both the Transformation Inputs and Transformation Outputs tables, both of which are connected to the dataset_id.
-However, the data for these interactions is sourced from the Transformations table, where the transformation_id serves as a foreign key.
+- The transformation_id interacts with both the *transformation_inputs* and *transformation_outputs* tables, both of which are connected to the `dataset_id`.
+However, the data for these interactions is sourced from the *transformations* table, where the `transformation_id` serves as a foreign key.

 An instance of data ingestion into the Reference Death Archive is detailed through the following tables: